BCAA is an abbreviation for branched chain amino

 ADHD and you do not link the two as having anything in common.
 However I

-happen from taking BCAA suppleemnts?
+happen from taking BCAA supplements?

-A. We have not yet seen any research regarding the relationship of
+We have not yet seen any research regarding the relationship of

 a BCAA supplement to ADHD.